 Listen to your body during the 6 weeks you do this program.
 Do not risk wearing your body down with unnecessary extra exercises, but add in additional simple, non-CNS stimulating movements at your own desire.

-Dietary Tips When You are On the 20 Rep Squat Program
+Squats and Milk – Dietary Tips for the 20 Rep Squat Program

 In order to get big, you definitely have to eat big.